Argyle Line: Prior to 1964

-Overview 1979 opening
+1979

+The line between Rutherglen and Finnieston was electrified by 4 June 1979, although the line was not in regular use at the time.

 On 1 November 1979, Elizabeth II officially opened the Argyle Line (in conjunction with the inauguration of the modernised Glasgow Subway), with services commencing four days later.
 This joint venture between British Rail and the Strathclyde Passenger Transport Executive (SPTE) comprised a tunnel diversion and reopening the 4.5 mi Stobcross–Rutherglen low-level line.
 However, the Argyle name later applied to the combined – routes.